Whales, Penguins, and Golden Landscapes

 You will have the option of joining an included group field trip or spend the day exploring Ushuaia on your own.
 Our leaders will collect anything you don’t need for the day at the hotel and send it ahead to the ship for you, so you are not burdened with your luggage.
 Ushuaia is often graced with all four seasons in one day, so be prepared for any conditions and hope for beautiful blue skies!
 Lunch is included for those on the group field trip only.

 By early afternoon, you’ll transfer to board the Plancius.
 The ship crew will direct you to your cabin where your luggage awaits, and you can prepare for embarkation in the early evening.
 As Ushuaia fades in the distance, you will find yourself cruising by the spectacular scenery of the Beagle Channel where the Hshgans (Tierra del Fuegans) once lived.
 Look for terns, kelp and dolphin gulls, and imperial cormorants, plus swimming Magellanic penguins.
 The shallow waters at the mouth of the Drake Passage are rich with sea life, and birds are usually present in huge numbers, especially sooty shearwaters and black-browed albatross.
-Schools of dolphins may also entertain you with bow riding.
+Schools of dolphins may also entertain you with bow riding and staff will always be on lookout from the bridge, in search of whales.
 After sunset, phytoplankton phosphorescing on the water and a brilliant, starry sky may be the rewards as you sail south into the open waters to Antarctica.

 Cross the Drake Passage